ibm-ecosystem-engineering/cp4d-watsonx-install/install-guide/docs/intro.md

 1. Validating the OpenShift cluster's storage to ensure it can install Cloud Pak for Data
 2. Install Method 1: Configuring cloud pak deployer to install Cloud Pak for Data and watsonx.ai
 3. Install Method 2: Using cpd-cli to install Cloud Pak for Data and watsonx.ai

+The hardware requirements for cp4d and watsonx.ai can be found in the official IBM documentation: <https://www.ibm.com/docs/en/cloud-paks/cp-data/5.0.x>